kwindla/dailyco-api/README.md

 Here's a [code sample](https://github.com/kwindla/dailyco-api/blob/master/embedding-sample.html).
 And that sample page [is here live for testing](https://kwindla.github.io/dailyco-api/embedding-sample.html).

+## URL parameters

+Query string parameters appended to the meeting link can be used to modify the in-call UX:

+  - `name=<url-encoded human readable name string>` -- set the visible user name.
+This user name will also be part of the meeting attendance/analytics data.

 # API basics

 All API requests are served by: `https://prod-ks.pluot.blue/`